 But in some parts of the world, squatting is a daily habit for young and old alike.
 And, apparently, squatting may be one way to keep our joints healthy…

 There are a few interesting reasons that squatting is generally looked upon as something only kids do when they’re digging in the dirt.

 The other reason is cultural.
-Can you imagine squatting in the three-piece suit or fitted skirts that are the uniform in many modern offices?
-This presents a problem for our hip joints, since keeping them healthy is a case of “use it or lose it.”
+Can you imagine squatting in the three-piece suit at the office, or even in public?
+This presents a problem for our hip and knee joints since keeping them healthy is a case of “use it or lose it.”